 Arguably, sociology is one of the most underrated and most exciting sciences.
 Sociology is the study of human social relations and human societies overall, from religious institutions to the penitentiary system, from social class to the belief and cultural systems.
 Sociologists aim to understand how human actions and their consciousness shape the surrounding cultural and social structures and how these structures shape one’s perception.

 As a student, you are trained to think critically about human social life and set relevant research questions.
 At the same time, you will be able to collect and analyze empirical data, which allows you to find a solution to societal issues.
+Choose best tablets for movies for better film quality.
 The movies that depict deep social conflicts are a perfect medium for applying the theoretical knowledge into practice, suggesting the possible ways of resolving the conflict or understanding how the problems arise in the communities.

 1. Blindspotting (2018), dir.
 Carlos Lopez Estrada.